 Basic Stance on Corporate Governance

-Guided by the Group Mission “Kawasaki, working as one for the good of the planet,” Kawasaki established a corporate governance system centered on directors and corporate auditors, with content appropriate for the activities that the Group undertakes, and efforts are made to further improve the system.
-The basic stance on corporate governance for the Group as a whole is to raise enterprise value through effective and sound business activities while forming a solid relationship with all stakeholders, including shareholders, customers, employees and communities, through highly transparent management practices.
+Guided by the Group Mission “Kawasaki, working as one for the good of the planet,” the Kawasaki Group has established a corporate governance system centered on directors and audit & supervisory board members, with content appropriate for the global activities that the Group undertakes, and take efforts to further improve the system.
+The basic stance on corporate governance for the Group as a whole is to raise enterprise value through effective and sound management while forming solid relationships with all stakeholders, including shareholders, customers, employees and communities, through highly transparent management practices.

 Overview of the Corporate Governance System

-Kawasaki adopts the statutory auditor system with a Board of Directors and Board of Auditors, and appoints an independent auditor.
+Kawasaki adopts the statutory auditor system with a Board of Directors and Audit & Supervisory Board, and appoints an independent auditor.
 The Company also has the discretionary Nomination Advisory Committee, Compensation Advisory Committee, Management Committee, and Executive Officers Committee.
-The composition and role of each of these organizations are described below.

 Board of Directors